Buscycle

 Grant Amount: $3,300

-Ignition NW, a non-profit that was created to foster the Burning Man culture of radical self-expression, participatory art and sustainable community in the Pacific Northwest, will work with Neighborhood House to gather input, design and create public art for Central Park by engaging members of the Rainier Vista Community!
+Ignition NW, a non-profit that was created to foster the Burning Man culture of radical self-expression, participatory art and sustainable community in the Pacific Northwest, worked with Neighborhood House to gather input, design and create public art for Central Park by engaging members of the Rainier Vista Community.

-For more about the goings on in the Pacific Northwest: www.ignitionnw.org
+For more about burner ongoings in the Pacific Northwest:

 Urban Art Garden